Endless hiking trails in Þórsmörk

 Stakkholtsgjá Canyon (2 - 4 hours)

-Stakkholtsgjá Canyon is on the south side of Krossá and is accessible by a 15-minute bus ride from the Volcano Huts, once a day at 12:30.
-The bus lets you off at the mouth of the canyon and picks you up again, two hours later and returns to the Volcano Huts.
-The canyon is also accessible by foot, 1 hour each way.
+Stakkholtsgjá Canyon is on the south side of Krossá and is accessible by foot, approx. 1 hour each way.
 When walking, you cross the Krossá River on a footbridge close to the canyon.
 As you enter the canyon you will have to skip across a small river and walk along it to the end of the canyon.
 On your way you will enjoy an impressive view upon the 100-meter high cliffs, towering above your head.
 The riverbed leads you to a narrow passage, on the left side at the very bottom of the canyon, where you can enter the actual Stakkholtsgjá Ravine itself.
 Continue up a pile of large boulders to where you can see the river cascade down into the ravine, in a beautiful waterfall.
 The canyon offers an easy but rewarding hike.
 Be careful or you might end up with your feet wet when crossing the river and be careful of any falling rocks, or ice during winter, from the cliffs above.

 For more experienced hikers